TritonDataCenter/node-manta-sync/README.md

 All remote directories will be lazily created for you if they do not exist, relying on the latest `manta` node module for this behavior.

+If you supply `-r`, `manta-sync` will work in reverse, pulling files from manta onto your local filesystem.

+    manta-sync -r ~~/stor/foo ./foo

+Usage

     usage: manta-sync [OPTIONS] localdir ~~/remotedir

     synchronize all files found inside `localdir` to `~~/remotedir`